comunica/Article-ISWC2023-SolidQuery/content/approach.md

 If subjects contain fragment identifiers, we only consider them if the current document URI had this fragment identifier as well before it was dereferenced.
 For example, if a WebID with fragment identifier `#me` was discovered, then we only consider triples with the document URI + `#me` as subject.
+<span class="comment" data-author="RV">The previous reeks of URI construction, and I also don't understand it.
+Surely both URIs are identical, i.e., `https://pod.example/#me`?</span>

+<span class="comment" data-author="RV">So after reading: it seems trivial indeed.
+I wonder if we can just skip the intuitive description; we don't really need a new algorithm IMHO, but just a formal description of what we are doing?</span>

 #### Formal description